 In this digital storytelling residency, students take digital photographs and write 1,000 words about the photo of their choice.
 Students showcase their photographs and writing in a digital art show.
 Students learn about photography, as well as ways to improve their photographs through editing techniques.
 Students learn how to identify and act on what inspires them as a photographer and writer.

 This program can be adapted to meet specific cross-curricula grade level objectives and/or focus on a particular subject or theme.
-This residency is an inclusive program and can be adapted for students with special needs.

 At least 12 iPads/tablets with a camera or camera phones (if allowed), or digital cameras are needed.
 If digital cameras are used, computers and USB cords will be needed to download photos.
 Students can share devices or digital cameras.
 If school does not have digital cameras or tablets, other options include borrowing from another school, school district resource library, camera rentals, or business sponsorships.
 This program can be adapted and modified for time constraints and budget limitations to a two to four-day workshop.

 This program requires additional volunteer time commitment prior to the residency.
 Electronic folders required for each student.
 If classes do not already have folders, they will need to be created before the start date.